redis/redis-doc/topics/modules-api-ref.md

     void RedisModule_FreeDict(RedisModuleCtx *ctx, RedisModuleDict *d);

 Free a dictionary created with `RM_CreateDict()`.
-You need to pass the context pointer 'ctx' only if the dictionary was created using the context instead of passing NULL.
+You need to pass the context pointer `ctx` only if the dictionary was created using the context instead of passing NULL.

 ## `RedisModule_DictSize`